gitter-badger/Ew-1/README.md

 Edlightened is a program that helps students study/take tests online!
 It is being offered for free by Emposoft as part of our education program.

-This repository was recently remade due to merge conflicts- this should be up and running soon like the old repo.
-Sorry for inconvenience.

 #Requirements
 Edlightened simply requires an internet connection.